2giosangmitom/nixos-config/README.md

 This section guides you through deploying this NixOS configuration on your machine.
 Hold on tight, and get ready to experience the delightful world of a pre-configured NixOS setup!

+### Prerequisites:

+- **Nix Installed**: Ensure you have Nix installed on your system.
+Refer to the official documentation for installation instructions: [https://nixos.org/download/](https://nixos.org/download/)
+- **Git Installed**: You'll need Git to clone the repository.
+If you don't have it, installation instructions can be found readily online.
+- **Flakes Enabled**: NixOS uses flakes as an experimental feature.
+To enable it, follow this book: [https://nixos-and-flakes.thiscute.world/nixos-with-flakes/nixos-with-flakes-enabled](https://nixos-and-flakes.thiscute.world/nixos-with-flakes/nixos-with-flakes-enabled)

 1. **Take ownership of `/etc/nixos`**

 <pre>